AX-MCP/PaxAI/README.md

 🛠️ MCP (Model Context Protocol) is an open-source standard for connecting AI applications to external systems.

 ### Clients vs Servers
-🛠️ In the Model Context Protocol (MCP) system,
     👤 MCP clients are applications that consume and integrate with AI tools
     🖥️ MCP servers are external programs that expose those tools and resources to the client